-with a prior reverse-engineering to understand the design and its properties and functions.
+- reverse-engineering to understand the design and its properties and - functions.

 The TOE must be designed and fabricated so that it requires a high combination of complex equipment, knowledge, skill, and time to be able to derive detailed design information or other information which could be used to compromise security through such a physical attack.